suinleelab/cxr_covid/README.md

 Download each of the image zip files as well as the csv file containing metadata.
 Extract all of the images and organize them into a single directory at `./data/PadChest/images`.

 ### BIMCV-COVID19+
 Download all of the zip files, which contain both the images and metadata.
-Place all of the zip files in `./data/BIMCV-COVID-19` and extract them.
+Place all of the zip files in `./data/bimcv+` and extract them.
 You should end up with a subdirectory named "derivatives" which includes some of the metadata, as well as many folders named "sub-SXXXXX" (where XXXXX is a number) which contain the images and more metadata.

 Since the json files that contain metadata regarding the BIMCV-COVID-19+ radiographs can be unwieldy to work with, parse them to create a csv file that contains key metadata:

     cd ./data
-    python make_csv.py
+    python make_csv_bimcv_positive.py

+### BIMCV-COVID19-
+The download process is similar to that of BIMCV-COVID19+.
+Download all of the zip files, which contain both the images and metadata.
+Place all of the zip files in `./data/bimcv-` and extract them.
+You should end up with a subdirectory named "derivatives" which includes some of the metadata, as well as many folders named "sub-SXXXXX" (where XXXXX is a number) which contain the images and more metadata.

+Since the json files that contain metadata regarding the BIMCV-COVID-19- radiographs can be unwieldy to work with, parse them to create a csv file that contains key metadata:

+    cd ./data #(if not already in the ./data directory) python make_csv_bimcv_negative.py

 ### HDF5 Files